aalm/bbs-fw_wiki/Configuration-Tool.md

 ## Assist Levels
 [[/img/config_tool/config_tool4.png|Assist Levels]]

 Using this firmware makes it possible to use two sets of assist level configurations.
-The intended use case is to have a "street legal" mode along with an "off-road" mode switchable using the display remote.
+The intended use case is to have a "standard" mode along with a "sport" mode switchable using the display remote.

 In the configuration tool this is called "Operation Mode".
 By selecting the "Operation Mode Page" from the drop down you can edit each set of assist levels individually.
+The controller will always start up in standard operation mode when powered on.

 How operation mode switching is performed is set by the "Operation Mode Toggle" drop down.